Lackland Air Force Base

 Backstory and Context

-The SAACC grow quickly, with 90,000 flight training candidates passing through the preflight school.
+Construction on the base started on June 15, 1941 and was originally used as a training center on Kelly Field before becoming independent.
+It would be known as the San Antonio Aviation Cadet Center.
+After the attack on Pearl Harbor, demand for military personnel skyrocketed and the War Department re-designated this as a pre-flight school and classification center for the U.S. Army Air Force.
+The SAACC grew quickly with 90,000 flight training cadets passing through the preflight school.
 By the end of 1942, recruits for basic training also started coming to the center to receive their training in a tent city on site.
-Throughout the course of the war, the center offered multiple training missions for officer candidates as well as directly commissioned officers.
+Throughout the course of WWII, the center offered multiple training missions for officer cadets as well as directly commissioned officers.

 "JBSA-Lackland."
 Joint Base San Antonio.
 Accessed April 25, 2019. https://www.jbsa.mil/Information/History/JBSA-Lackland/.